 Getting Your Gas Connected In Sydney

 When you need gas fitting in Sydney there are a variety of providers and fitters to choose from.
-In this article you’ll learn what you need to do to get your place connected with the right provider.
+In this article you’ll learn what you need to do to get your home connected with an energy provider.

 How the Sydney gas network works

 Grid operator Jemena Gas Network controls the overall distribution of gas and electricity in Sydney, and its surrounding areas.
 However, to get your gas connected you’ll need to contact one of the gas retailers which services your area of Sydney.
-You’ll more than likely have a few different retailers to choose from, so it’s important to find the one that’s right for you.
+You’ll more than likely have a few different retailers to choose from, so it’s important to find the one that suits you.

 Choosing a gas provider

 The New South Wales Department of Energy has some handy tips1 for negotiating the best deal on your energy plan.
 They recommend having your most recent energy bill available to help you compare energy deals.

 Then you can call each gas provider directly to get more information about plans.
 However, this can be incredibly time consuming.
 Instead, you can compare Sydney gas plans the easy way with iSelect, and select the one which suits you.